Where I should add this search engine code for drop down menu creator?

 Unfortunately it is really so.
 You should paste search engine code on

-the each page with the pull down menus.
+the each page with the drop down menu creator.

-If you don't want to create your pull down menus (and add search engine friendly
+If you don't want to create your drop down menu creator (and add search engine friendly

 code) on each page, you can try to use frames or iframes, the menu has a crossframe mode.
 Also you can use a